AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 * **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics.

+* **[Unnecessary fields](#unnecessary-fields)**: Adobe Analytics contains more than 1,100 data feed fields.
+Many of these fields are probably not being used throughout your organization.
+Determine which fields actually need to be mapped.

-Before you begin mapping Adobe Analytics data feed columns to Customer Journey Analytics data feed columns, review the sections below to understand the key factors that affect mapping.
+Before you begin mapping Adobe Analytics data feed columns to Customer Journey Analytics data feed columns, review the sections below to better understand these key factors that affect mapping.

+After you review this information, follow the mapping instructions for each Adobe Analytics data feed field that you want to map, as described in [Data column reference](/help/components/exports/cja-data-feeds/c-df-contents/datafeeds-reference.md).

 ## Schema architecture